pandyah5/Demistifying_ML/index.md

 ### About Me

-I am Hetav, a computer engineering student at the University of Toronto and currently interning at Intel as a software developer engineer.
-My passion for machine learning started when I enetered into my sophomore year and discovered a club called [UTMIST](https://utmist.gitlab.io/) (The University of Toronto Machine Intelligence Student Team).
+I am Hetav, a computer engineering student at the University of Toronto and currently interning at Intel as a software engineer.
+My passion for machine learning started when I entered into my sophomore year and discovered a club called [UTMIST](https://utmist.gitlab.io/) (The University of Toronto Machine Intelligence Student Team).
 I joined as a member of the academic department and today, I serve as the Co-President of the club along with Vicky Chen.
 Now enough about me, let's get started with ML!

 ### Some general tips